ArlessonMoura/kids-board-memory-game-pokemon/README.md

 - HTML5 and CSS3 for the structure and appearance of the game.
 - JavaScript for programming logic and interactivity.
-- Custom sprites and images to create the unique aesthetic of the Wreck-It Ralph universe.
+- Custom sprites and images to create the unique aesthetic of the Pokemon universe.

 ### How to play